Scottish Environment Protection Agency: Water Quality

 SEPA regulates and protects Scotland's water environment.

 Scotland's water environments provide rich sources of drinking water, provide natural habitats, are a focus for leisure and recreation activities and are vital resources for many of Scotland's industries.
 SEPA helps protect and improve Scotland's water environment through regulation, monitoring and planning.

 As mentioned above, SEPA is the flood warning authority for Scotland and they work with other organisations to manage flood risk.
 SEPA's hydrologists monitor these water levels so that they can warn the public and businesses of the likelihood of a flood.

 SEPA provides annual reports on the quality of Scotland's bathing waters.
 Complying with the European Community (EC) Bathing Water Directive, they also work closely with other organisations to reduce the risk of urban and rural pollution in Scotland's coastal and inland bathing waters.

 SEPA regulates other water activities such as discharges to groundwater, discharges to surface water, abstractions, removal of sediments and replacement of weirs.

 Science and research

-SEPA has a duty to monitor and report on the state of Scotland's environment.
-SEPA then uses that scientific understanding to better regulate the activities that may negatively affect environmental quality.
-SEPA publish a wide range of environmental information and advise Ministers, partner bodies, regulated industry and the public on environmental issues.
+SEPA has a duty to monitor and report on the state of Scotland's environment amd regulate activities affect environmental quality.
+SEPA publishes a wide range of environmental information and advises Ministers, partner bodies, regulated industry and the public on environmental issues.

 Sampling

-SEPA employ experts in many fields of science, including hydrology, chemistry, ecology, algology, ecotoxicology, hydromorphology, hydrogeology, and oceanography.
-These scientists analyse samples collected from across Scotland's air, land and water environments for changes and degradation of the environment or threat to human health.
+SEPA employ experts in many fields of science, including hydrology, chemistry, ecology, algology, ecotoxicology, hydromorphology, hydrogeology, and oceanography to analyse samples collected from across Scotland's air, land and water environments for changes and degradation of the environment or threat to human health.
 SEPA tests individual chemical parameters and the levels of plants and animals in marine, freshwater and terrestrial habitats.
 They also conduct analyses of solid waste arisings and audit check analyses of gaseous emissions to the atmosphere.